ncbi/dbvar/Structural_Variant_Sets/Nonredundant_Structural_Variants/README.md

 # Questions or feedback

-* Please email dbvar@ncbi.nlm.nih.gov or
-* Please create an issue on this GitHub page.
+* Please email dbvar@ncbi.nlm.nih.gov or create an issue on this GitHub page.

 # Thanks!